MartinT86/MartinT86.github.io/_posts/PUB_2017-06-06-es6-mocha-snippets.md

 </figure>
 </div>

-A great extension to help speed up those all important tests!
+A great extension to help speed up writing those all important tests!